Grzegorz Braun: Political career

 As at April 2025, Braun was polling between 1% and 4% in the 2025 Polish presidential election.
 According to a survey conducted by Opinia24 between 6 and 7 May for Fakty TVN, 4% of 1000 respondents said that they would vote for Braun.
 In a survey conducted by the Pollster Research Institute (Instytut Badań Pollster) for Super Express between 7 and 8 May 2025, out of 1,077 respondents, 5.3% responded that they would vote for Braun if the presidential election were held that Sunday, 11 May 2025.

 On 6 May 2025 the European Parliament voted in favour of removing Braun's EU-level immunity from prosecution; the Polish prosecutor's office had requested it a day before.

 Braun's 2025 presidential campaign had the endorsement of the former Self-Defence of the Republic of Poland candidate Aldona Skirgiełło, PolExit, Real Europe Movement and National Rebirth of Poland.

 On the first round of voting on 18 May 2025, Braun placed fourth and won 6.3% of the vote.

+At the end of December 2025, following an intervention by the "Never Again" Association, the TikTok platform removed six videos published on Grzegorz Braun's channel.
+These included recordings containing antisemitic and xenophobic content.
+In January 2026, TikTok deleted further materials by Braun – reported for review by the "Never Again" – and temporarily restricted the recommendation of his channel's content to users.
+Piotr Żaczko, TikTok's spokesperson for Central and Eastern Europe, provided the following justification for the decision: "A number of videos published by MEP Braun violated our community guidelines regarding hate speech and have been removed. [...]
+We do not allow hate speech, hateful behavior, or the promotion of hateful ideologies."